 - Don’t use the description from my listings to advertise your items as the wording is also copyrighted.
 It also has a bad influence on my websites google search ranking.

-There are only currently 4 animal designs for those blankets: Sheep, Cow, Pig and Elephant but I’m going to be working hard this year (2020) to expand the blankets range as well as other designs.
-If you are interested in receiving an email each time I release new pattern, please sign up to my newsletter here: https://www.crochetarcade.co.uk/subscribe/
+There are only currently 4 animal designs for those blankets: Sheep, Cow, Pig, and Elephant but I’m going to be working hard this year (2020) to expand the blankets range as well as other designs.
+If you are interested in receiving an email each time I release a new pattern, please sign up for my newsletter here: https://www.crochetarcade.co.uk/subscribe/

 Your designs look complicated.
 Will I be able to make them if I’m a beginner in crochet?

 Most of my designs are an Intermediate Level although they are written with beginners in mind.
 Each pattern contains very long descriptions of the more complicated parts.
 All of the tricky techniques are shown on the very good quality photos with arrows etc. The pattern is also interactive, it contains clickable links to external tutorials where I felt the beginner might need it.
 Certain parts also have supporting videos like making a mouth on the Elephant Blanket.